Configuring Custom Roles Claim Rule (Example) - Cloud

 => issue(Type = "TalendCloudDomainName", Value = "tho.talend.com");

-• If you already logged in Talend Cloud, find the account name in the Domain field of the Subscription page of your Talend Management Console.
+• If you already logged in Talend Cloud, find the domain name in the Domain field of the Subscription page of your Talend Management Console.

 • Otherwise, three options are available for you to find your domain.
 For more details, see Find domains.